 - For pupils who need more differentiated support and resources or specific targeted interventions.

-At Park Hall Infant Academy we will be proud to dress like a sunshine from head to toe to support Young Minds!
+At Park Hall Infant Academy we were proud to dress like a sunshine from head to toe to support Young Minds!

 Are you a parent or carer who is concerned about the mental health of your